sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 description: Create an MDK app to display errors occurred while uploading local changes and implement some logic on how to handle such errors and then let users to fix it from the app by providing correct values.
 auto_validation: true
 primary_tag: products>mobile-development-kit-client
-tags: [ tutorial>intermediate, operating-system>ios, operating-system>android, topic>mobile, products>sap-cloud-platform, products>mobile-development-kit-client, software-product-function>sap-cloud-platform-mobile-services, products>sap-business-application-studio ]
+tags: [ tutorial>intermediate, operating-system>ios, operating-system>android, topic>mobile, products>sap-business-technology-platform, products>mobile-development-kit-client, products>sap-mobile-services, products>sap-business-application-studio ]
 time: 30
 author_name: Jitendra Kansal
 author_profile: https://github.com/jitendrakansal